froken/react-typescript-netcore-template/README.md

 - Babel 7
 - Webpack

-Webpack hot module replacement (HMR) is also configured and working in astandard Asp.Net Core Webhost.
+Webpack hot module replacement (HMR) is also configured and working in a standard Asp.Net Core Webhost.